thirumurthis/Learnings/Jaeger/Tracing.md

 Observability - Create and trace spans between applications

 Pre-requisites:
- - Understanding on Jaeger installed and running
+ - Jaeger installed and running (in this example deployed in kind cluster)
- - For this example, used Kind cluster to deploy the Jaeger
+ - Understanding on traces and spans

-This blog shows how to create spans manually using spring boot application.
+This blog provides code example on how to create spans manually in spring boot application.
+This is based on a requirement in a project where the work flow of application invocation to be tracked using Jaeger so it can visualized and helps the business process.
-There was a requirement where we need to add observability to business process.
-In order to demonstrate how to create spans with name and add additional tags two applications are created.
-First application (named invoker-app) exposes a REST API when invoked will call the REST API of second app (named app-1).
-During the invocation the code creates the spans on both the application.
-These traces are grouped under the same trace, some of the traces are created as child traces.
+In order to demonstrate, have created two spring boot application which uses the tracer object configured and created at runtime, the spans are created using the tracer object.
+The spans are created with name with additional tags which is key value pair that can hold metadata.
+In here the application named invoker-app exposes a REST API (/api/v2/execute), which when invoked will call the REST API (/app/run?traceId=xxx&spanId=yyy) of second application named app-1.
+The app-1 application uses the traceId and spanId to create a tracecontext and adds to the current tracer object.

-The second app (app-1) uses the tracerId and spandId passed from the first app (invoker-app), to build the tracer context and set that in the tracer object tacer's currentcontext.
-The code looks like below.
+The code snippet below is from app-1 application which creates traceContext using traceId and spanId.
+The traceContext is set to the tracer objects currentTracerContext scope.

 ```java
 var contextWithCustomTraceId = tracer.traceContextBuilder()